xushx/gpuimlearn/README.md

 ## Usage

 They are easy to use, and you can run them quickly. <br>
-also, there is a sample in the codes folder, you can run it with the data in data folder.<br>
+also, there is a sample in the codes folder, you can run it with the data in data folder.
+If this, test_sample.py and data folder shoule be in the same package.<br>

 1. FocalBoost Usage <br>
 FocalBoost take as input two arrays: an array X of shape (n_samples, n_features) holding the training samples, <br>